VW Arteon R And Wagon Not Coming To The U.S.: Report

-It's a sad day for American wagon lovers.
+It's a sad day for wagon lovers in the U.S.

-If you've been following us for quite some time, you should know how much we love wagons by now.
+If you've been following us for quite some time, you should know how much we, at Motor1.com, love wagons.
 That's amid the popularity of SUVs and crossovers because frankly, we love to drive.
 The satisfaction we get behind the wheel of a low-riding car is unmatched, while having a cargo-hauling trunk to match that just completes the package.

 With that said, when spy shots of a Arteon wagon – or shooting brake, as Volkswagen would like to call the four-door vehicle – surfaced last month, we found ourselves getting giddy and excited about the news.
 At last, the Arteon becomes an exciting vehicle, one that we would consider on our shopping list.